-If there’s one fact you have to accept about investing, it’s this: you will live through a recession over your investment life.
+If there’s one fact you have to accept about investing, it’s this: you will live through a stock market crash over your investment life.
 Probably more than one.
 And here’s another thing you better accept: don’t bother timing the market.
 It will come when it comes.
 Obsessing over market timing patterns and subtle clues will drive you crazier than those wacky finance guys on TV.

 But!
 You also can’t be a toddler about it and pretend it doesn’t exist if it’s right in front of you.
 So if you’re an early retiree or financially savvy (as you probably are if you’re one of my readers,) you probably have LOTS of money in play.
 That means dealing with recessions properly is very important, and doing it wrong can give you more stress than a full-on toddler temper tantrum.